grahamton/Midimuncher/docs/roadmap.md

 Goal: Build a snapshot-driven performance controller in software, using the OXI One as the hardware router (app + OXI over USB MIDI, OXI routes DIN/TRS downstream).
 Platform: Windows with Electron/React front-end and dual MIDI backends (WinMM fallback, Windows MIDI Services when available).

-Current status (Dec 2025): Surfaces board and control primitives are live and emit mapped MIDI; mapping page has per-slot editing and a stub assignment wizard; snapshot pads/morph UI refreshed; macro multi-bind demo with rate limiting exists in the lab.
-A new Stage/Performance layout (Neuzeit Drop + Condukt-inspired) is being prototyped to unify scene launch, transition “Drop” fader, and rig-aware instrument strips for the OXI-driven setup (Monologue, MicroFreak, Pro VS Mini, Digitakt).
+Current status (Dec 2025): Surfaces board and control primitives are live and emit mapped MIDI; mapping page has per-slot editing and a stub assignment wizard; snapshot scheduler (queueing + cycle-aware commit + burst limiting) is live; Stage page has Launch (quantized) and Drop (commit + optional macro ramp) as a bundled transition.
+A new Stage/Performance layout (Neuzeit Drop + Condukt-inspired) is being iterated to unify scene launch, transition “Drop” fader, and rig-aware instrument strips for the OXI-driven setup (Monologue, MicroFreak, Pro VS Mini, Digitakt).

-Status vs goals: Phase 0–2 shipped; Phase 3 snapshot features are in-progress (pads/morph UI ready, transition scheduling and burst limiting next); Phase 4 performance surfaces are moving with the Stage view prototype; Phase 7 OXI transport consumption is queued to align drops to clock/transport.
+Status vs goals: Phase 0–2 shipped; Phase 3 snapshot scheduling/burst limiting + queueing are live, with morphing and assignment-flow improvements still pending; Phase 4 performance surfaces are moving with the Stage view prototype and Drop bundle work; Phase 7 OXI transport consumption is queued to align drops to clock/transport.

 ## Phases